pradeeprn26/fhir/README.md

-# STU3 project
+# R4 project
-Welcome to FHIR STU3 sample project
+Welcome to FHIR R4 sample project

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 *	Java 8
-*	Tomcat7 or 8
+*	Tomcat 8 or 9
 *	Postgres SQL DB 10.x
-*	Maven 3.3.X
+*	Maven 3.5.X

 ## Installing